-King's Bookstore
+King's Co-op Bookstore

-Location: NAB Basement

-Telephone: 902-422-1271 ext.
-261
+Location: Telephone: Fax: NAB Basement 902-422-1271 ext.
+261 902-405-3400 e-mail: Internet: orders@kingsbookstore.ca www.kingsbookstore.ca

-Fax: 902-405-3400

-e-mail: orders@kingsbookstore.ca

-Internet: www.kingsbookstore.ca

-The King's Bookstore Co-Operative Ltd. is student owned and operated - that means you're an owner too!
+The King's Co-op Bookstore is student owned and operated - that means you can be an owner too!
 The Co-op also means great savings on anything you buy in the bookstore.
-King's Bookstore carries all the required and recommended texts for King's courses, as well as a few select Dalhousie courses.
-We also carry books by University of King's College professors and alumni as well as a great selection of General Interest titles.
-King's Bookstore carries all available King's merchandise, including coffee mugs, stationery, clothing (check out our exclusive Divine Comedy King's College T-shirt), ornaments, and Philosopher's Guild Merchandise.
+We carry all the required and recommended texts for King's courses, as well as a few select Dalhousie courses.
+Worried about finding all your FYP books in the first couple days before course?
+Call us before you arrive and we'll ship them to you or have them all compiled and neatly boxed when you arrive!
+What could be easier?
 We happily do special orders for any book in print.
-Worried about finding all your FYP books in the first couple days before class?
-Call us before you arrive and we'll ship them to you or have all compiled and neatly boxed when you arrive!
-What could be easier?